 Discover which of the following is included in your quoted rate:

 - Daily Cleaning (If Available)

 - Maintenance policies

-Put the rental manager's contact information into your smartphone and wallet for quick access to answers throughout your stay.
+Put the property manager's contact info into your smart phone and wallet for quick access to answers throughout your trip.

 During your Stay

-- Enjoy your stay!
-Make sure you protect the owner (and your stuff!) by keeping the rental locked up while you are away, exactly like you would in your own home.
+- Make sure you protect the rental owner (and your things!) by keeping the home secured while you are away, just like you would at home.

-- How was your vacation?
-Most vacation rental management companies and vacation rental websites allow customers to give feedback.
-If your property and/or property manager was outstanding, they'll appreciate your compliments.
-If anything went wrong, we recommend being kind but straightforward with regards to stay.
-The best property owners and managers will try hard to solve the situation.
+- How was your getaway?
+Just about all rental management companies and vacation rental websites make it easy for travellers to offer comments.
+If the vacation rental and/or property manager was great, they'll appreciate your positive reviews.
+If anything went wrong, we advise being pleasant but completely honest with regards to your experience.
+Top owners and managers will work very hard to correct the situation.

 - Driessen Beach Park - 1.4 miles

 - Folly Field Beach Park - 1.7 miles